PX4/PX4-user_guide/en/getting_started/flight_modes.md

 ![GPS](../../images/flight_modes/GPS_s.png)

-When **Take Off** is activated the copter automatically will give thrust to the motors such to take off then climb vertically to a preset take off altitude, stop the climb and hover at place waiting for pilot's command input.
+When **Take Off** is activated the multicopter automatically will give thrust to the motors such to take off then climb vertically to a preset take off altitude, stop the climb and hover at place waiting for pilot's command input.

 #### Land Mode

 ![GPS](../../images/flight_modes/GPS_s.png)

-When **Land** is activated the copter automatically lower the throttle such that to start slowly descending with preset vertical speed.
+When **Land** is activated the multicopter automatically lower the throttle such that to start slowly descending with preset vertical speed.
 When it touches the ground it will lower the throttle to minimum and disarm the craft.

 ## Fixed-Wing